erik/lispr/README.md

 future

 ##Examples
-Check out lib/lispr/core_funcs.rb, and lib/lispr/core.lisp for other functions
+Check out lib/lispr/core_funcs.rb, and lib/lispr/core.lisp for other functions, and the examples/ dir for some more "real" examples

 *As in Clojure, a comma is whitespace*